varshneyyash03/DESKTOP-ASSISTANT/README.md

 •	Personalized Assistant Naming: Saves and recalls a custom assistant name.

-•	Custom Fallback: Uses the Gemini API to handle unrecognized commands intelligently
+•	Custom Fallback: Uses the Gemini API to handle unrecognized commands intelligently.

-•	Search any website It can search any website on browser using webbroswer.
+•	Search any website: It can search any website on browser using webbroswer.

 ****To Run this project firstly we have to install multiple libraires**